-So if the focus is funnel analysis, activation metrics, feature adoption etc – all key retention measures, as we’ll look at in the next section – then it may be that you’d be wasting money by splashing out on a dedicated analytics platform, when everything you need is already included as part of other packages.
+So if the focus is the funnel analysis, activation metrics, feature adoption, etc – all key retention measures, as we’ll look at in the next section – then it may be that you’d be wasting money by splashing out on a dedicated analytics platform, when everything you need is already included as part of other packages.

 One final word on analytics before we move on to the next group of user retention tools.